 Exceptional Efficiency for the Size

 Efficiency is the name of the game with the Corsair H100i Pro.
 While this Corsair RGB fan is available in a variety of different sizes, the 240 mm model is where it really shines.
 The power in these Corsair RGB fans can match many fans one and a half times the same size, and the noise is significantly more manageable than what you'd find in larger fans.
-And while this Corsair fans RGB lighting customization isn't the best we've seen, the software here is really top notch.
 It's also easy to adjust the lighting on this RGB fan.
 Corsair uses the exceptional Lighting Node interface for handling lighting configurations.

 3. upHere Computer Case Fan 120mm LED RGB Silent Fan